Sibiu Cycling Tour: 2016

 The race was won by Nikolay Mihaylov after he was part of a breakaway on Stage 2.
 The race was notable for its first Romanian stage winner, Andrei Nechita, who won the opening prologue, and also its first Australian stage winner Steele Von Hoff.

 2017

-The 2017 Sibiu Cycling Tour took place between July 5 and July 9.
-Featuring a traditional parcours of opening prologue, two intermediate and two mountain stages.
+The 2017 Sibiu Cycling Tour took place between 5 and 9 July, featuring a traditional parcours of opening prologue, two intermediate and two mountain stages.
 The peloton featured three professional Continental teams, 17 Continental teams and a Romanian national team, and for the first time, teams from North America.
 The race was won by Egan Bernal who became the first Colombian winner.

 2018

-The 2018 Sibiu Cycling Tour takes place between July 5 and July 8.
-Featuring a traditional parcours of opening prologue, two mountain stages and for the first time since 2014, a team time trial.
+The 2018 Sibiu Cycling Tour took place between 5 and 8 July, featuring a traditional parcours of opening prologue, two mountain stages and for the first time since 2014, a team time trial.
 The peloton featured three professional Continental teams, fourteen Continental teams and two national teams.